McGarity99/Terminal_Battleship/README.md

 	Basic AI is implemented to represent a human opponent (game is PvE).

 	Contains several ANSI escape codes for colored terminal output.

+	Use Makefile to easily compile and execute the game:

+	    make Game to compile source code

+	    make Play to start the game